haedes13/Jeff-s-Dead-man-s-Switch/README.md

 3. Enter a secure password and click "Arm".

 4. The application will minimize.
+To bring back the application CTRL + ALT + B which is the Hotkey.
+This hotkey can be changed based om the user.

 5. If the designated USB device is removed: